-However the main reason for the demand of native English teachers in Spain may surprise you...
+However, the main reason for the demand for native English teachers in Spain may surprise you...

 When times are hard and money is short, you would imagine that extracurricular classes would be one of the first things to be cut in order to save cash.
 Not for Spanish parents.